 Ok, without further ado, let’s get going.

-First lets record the macro from view tab:
+First we’ll record the macro from the View tab:

 - Open Word 2016, click View tab and select the Macros drop-down box.